Waltham Cross railway station

-Waltham Cross railway station is on the West Anglia Main Line, serving the suburban town of Waltham Cross in Hertfordshire, and the neighbouring Waltham Abbey in Essex, England.
+Waltham Cross railway station is on the Lea Valley Lines, serving the suburban town of Waltham Cross in Hertfordshire, and the neighbouring Waltham Abbey in Essex, England.
 It is 12 mi 63 chain down the line from London Liverpool Street and is situated between Enfield Lock and Cheshunt.
-Its three-letter station code is WLC and it is in Travelcard zone 7.
+Its three-letter station code is WLC and it is in London fare zone 7.

 The station and all trains serving it are operated by Greater Anglia.
 The station has 4 Oyster card readers rather than ticket barriers.

 During the 2012 Olympic Games, Waltham Cross and Cheshunt provided the main rail access to the Lee Valley White Water Centre.